juliajonesuk/GBS_analysis_cloud_tutorial/04_getting_started_amazon.rst

 Similar to the tools needed to communicate with your computer, you also need special tools to communicate with Amazon's computers.
 This part of the tutorial is all about installing and configuring Amazon EC2 command line interface tools (CLI tools), these are shell script written in `Java <http://en.wikipedia.org/wiki/Java_(programming_language)>`_.

 ..
 Warning:: **Prerequisite...
 Java!**
- -> Not sure you have Java ?
+ -> Not sure you have Java?

  .. code-block:: bash